Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

 \section{Introduction}

-Given a design matrix $\bX = (\bX_1, \dots, \bX_p) \in \R^{n \times p}$ and a response vector $\by \in \R^n$, the task of \textit{controlled feature selection} is, informally, to discover features that influence $\by$ while controlling the false discovery rate (FDR).
-Knockoffs \citep{fxknock, mxknockoffs2018} is a powerful method for performing this statistical task.
-Informally, knockoffs are fake variables $\tbX \in \R^{n \times p}$ which act as negative controls for the features $\bX$.
-Remarkably, employing knockoff variables allows analysts to use nearly any machine learning model or test statistic, often known as a ``feature statistic" or ``knockoff statistic," to discover important features while controlling the FDR in finite samples.
-As a result, knockoffs has become quite popular in a wide variety of settings, including analysis of genetic studies, financial data, clinical trials, and more \citep{genehunting2017, knockoffzoom2019, challet2021, sechidis2021predictiveknockoffs}.
+Given a design matrix $\bX = (\bX_1, \dots, \bX_p) \in \R^{n \times p}$ and a response vector $\bigY \in \R^n$, the task of \textit{controlled feature selection} is, informally, to discover features that influence $\bigY$ while controlling the false discovery rate (FDR).
+In this context, knockoffs \citep{fxknock, mxknockoffs2018} are fake variables $\tbX \in \R^{n \times p}$ which act as negative controls for the features $\bX$.
+Remarkably, employing knockoffs allows analysts to use nearly any machine learning model or test statistic, often known interchangeably as a ``feature statistic" or ``knockoff statistic," to select features while exactly controlling the FDR.
+As a result, knockoffs has become popular in the analysis of genetic studies, financial data, clinical trials, and more \citep{genehunting2017, knockoffzoom2019, challet2021, sechidis2021predictiveknockoffs}.

-The flexibility of knockoffs has inspired the development of a wide variety of feature statistics, based on penalized regression coefficients, sparse Bayesian models, random forests, neural networks, and more (see, e.g., \cite{fxknock, mxknockoffs2018, knockoffsmass2018, deeppink2018}).
+The flexibility of knockoffs has inspired the development of a variety of feature statistics based on penalized regression coefficients, sparse Bayesian models, random forests, neural networks, and more (see, e.g., \cite{fxknock, mxknockoffs2018, knockoffsmass2018, deeppink2018}).
 These feature statistics not only reflect different modeling assumptions, but more fundamentally, they estimate different quantities, including coefficient sizes, Bayesian posterior inclusion probabilities, and various other measures of variable importance.
-Yet to our knowledge, there has been relatively little theoretical comparison of these methods, in large part because analyzing the power of knockoffs can be very technically challenging (see Section \ref{subsec::literature} for discussion).
-Our work aims to fill this gap: in particular, we consider the question of designing provably optimal knockoff statistics.
+Yet there has been relatively little theoretical comparison of these methods, in large part because analyzing the power of knockoffs can be very challenging; see Section \ref{subsec::literature}.
+In this work, we develop a principled approach and concrete methods for designing knockoff statistics that maximize power.